On the Relativistic Micro-Canonical Ensemble and Relativistic Kinetic Theory for N Relativistic Particles in Inertial and Non-Inertial Rest Frames: The Micro-Canonical Ensemble

-This definition is obtained by describing the N free particles in an inertial frame by means of their world-lines $x^{\mu}_i$ and of the conjugate momenta $p^{\mu}_i$ by putting by hand $x^o_1 = ... = x^o_N = x^o$ and by using the mass-shell conditions $\sgn\, p^2_i = m_i^2\, c^2$ to eliminate the energies $p^o_i$'s.
+in an arbitrary inertial frame in the free case with $H_N = \sum_i^{1..N}\, \sqrt{m^2\, c^2 + {\vec p}_i^2}$.
+Its form is not known in closed form for $m \not= 0$ (for m=0 see Ref.\cite{27}).
+This definition is obtained by describing the N free particles in an inertial frame by means of their world-lines $x^{\mu}_i$ and of the conjugate momenta $p^{\mu}_i$ by putting by hand $x^o_1 = ... = x^o_N = x^o$ and by using the mass-shell conditions $\epsilon\, p^2_i = m_i^2\, c^2$ to eliminate the energies $p^o_i$ 's.
 This description includes the center of mass but no consistent way to include interactions among the N particles is known.
 The inclusion of interactions was the motivation of the new relativistic classical and quantum mechanics of Ref.\cite{1} in which the world-lines $x^{\mu}_i$ and their momenta $p^{\mu}_i$ are derived quantities as shown in Section II.
 In the new formulation the Wigner 3-vectors ${\vec \eta}_i(\tau)$ and ${\vec \kappa}_i(\tau)$ are the fundamental canonical variables together with the rest-frame conditions.

-Instead in this Subsection we define the micro-canonical partition function (with given internal energy ${\cal E}$ and given rest spin ${\vec {\cal S}}$ in the rest frame) inside the instantaneous Wigner 3-spaces of the rest frame (in the inertial frame centered on the Fokker-Pryce external 4-center of inertia with 3-velocity $\vec h = 0$) after the elimination of the internal 3-center of mass.
-We define everything in the inertial rest frame but without including the external center of mass $\vec z$, $\vec h$.
+Instead in this Subsection we define the micro-canonical partition function (with given internal energy $\mathcal{E}$ and given rest spin ${\vec { \mathcal{S}}}$ in the rest frame) inside the instantaneous Wigner 3-spaces of the rest frame (in the inertial frame centered on the Fokker-Pryce external 4-center of inertia with 3-velocity $\vec h = 0$) after the elimination of the internal 3-center of mass.
+We define everything in the inertial rest frame but \textit{without including the external center of mass $\vec z$, $\vec h$}.
 The new partition function will be defined in terms of the internal Poincar\'e generators living inside the Wigner 3-spaces $\Sigma_{\tau}$.
-For N free particles they are given in Eq.(\ref{2.14}), while for the simple model of N interacting particles defined in Section IV they are given in Eq.(\ref{4.5}).
-See Appendix A and B for such generators in more realistic interacting cases.